openethereum/openethereum.github.io/Tutorial-Part-II.md

 {color: this.bond.map(t => t.match(/^[0-9]+$/) ? 'red' : 'black')}
 ```

 The two are rather different, of course.
-Whereas the former is undeniably a `Bond`, the latter is a simple Object which happens to have a `Bond` as one of its values.
-In fact, the latter does work.
-For convenience, reactive values are able to be recognised not just directly, but also when they are within Arrays or the values of Object fields.
-For efficiency, this only work up to one level deep.
+Whereas the former is undeniably a `Bond`, the latter is a simple object which happens to have a `Bond` as one of its values.
+In fact, the latter does work. **For convenience, reactive values are able to be recognised not just directly, but also when they are within Arrays or the values of Object fields.** For efficiency, this only work up to one level deep.
 Any which are further into the object structure will be completely ignored.

 ### Combining Bonds